 HealthEast's special care nurseries were created to comfort and care for sick or premature newborns.
 Most babies are born healthy and never need our care.
 But for those who do, it's reassuring to know that we're here to offer our expertise and support.

-The nurseries at St. Joseph's and Woodwinds were designed for infants who are born up to six weeks prematurely or need extra care after birth.
+The nursery at Woodwinds was designed for infants who are born up to six weeks prematurely or need extra care after birth.

-Neonatal nurse practitioners are in the hospitals at all times to handle emergencies.
-Neonatologists provide medical direction for these special care nurseries.
+Neonatal nurse practitioners are in the hospital at all times to handle emergencies.
+Neonatologists provide medical direction for the special care nursery.